Tagging & Cover Art

 |---|---|

-| Enabled | Master toggle for tag writing |
+| Tag Embedding | Master toggle for tag writing |

-| Mode | How tags are written (see below) |
+| Tag Mode | How tags are written (see below) |

-| Embed Cover | Embed cover art into audio files as an attached picture |
+| Embed Cover Art | Embed cover art into audio files as an attached picture |

-Tagging requires ffmpeg — configure its path in Settings > Processing > ffmpeg Path (pre-installed in Docker).
+Tagging requires ffmpeg — configure its path in Settings > Post Processing > ffmpeg Path (pre-installed in Docker).

 Tag Modes